shirshak55/Mikrotik-Theme/readme.md

 ## Installation
 * Open winbox and login to your mikrotik router.
+* Remote the screenshot folder as it is useless for mikrotik
 * Open the filesystem and upload this theme.
 * Check your hotspot page.